Chatham-Kent's Diversity, Equity, Inclusion & Justice Strategy

 - Read about local DEIJ related news and events in the DEIJ News Section.

-Click on the image below to view an electronic calendar of important days in January 2025.
+Click on the images below to view an electronic calendar of important days in March 2025.
 Click on the text to open a link to learn more.

 Information about community events honouring days of significance and learning opportunities can be found in the DEIJ News section of this website.